Ever wished you quit that day job, left it all behind and hit the road?

 ooAsia: Travel Asia both builds upon and branches out from some of the concepts first explored in ooAmerica (asking people I met along the road, “What’s your philosophy in life?”), with a mix of media content telling different stories from the places we visit.
 One of the new aspects of the project has been to also ask people the following: “Tell me a story.”

 The “Tell me a story” angle is even more open-ended, and just as revealing, if not more, about the people we meet, their beliefs, and personalities.

 In addition to the previous formats of content, we increased reliance on mobile updates and photos, as well as a new ‘Travel’ section which deals with practical travel information, ideas and tips on how to travel on a budget in Asia.

 Challenges encountered included understanding and translating people’s answers and stories, as well as connectivity.

 ASIA PHOTOS AND TRAVEL PHOTOGRAPHY

-Another project is a series of large photo-montages, in a (crazy) attempt to capture the diversity, beauty and deep feeling of Asia as a whole: its country, scenery, culture, and folklore.
+Another project is a series of large photo-montages, in an attempt to capture the diversity, beauty and deep feeling of Asia as a whole: its country, scenery, culture, and folklore.
 In one word: its pulp.

 We’d also love to hear from you if you have any travel tips, ideas or comments.
 Readers and friends are welcome to contribute in any way.
 Thanks for your support!